microchip-pic-avr-examples/pic18f16q41-weather-station-cnano-mplab-mcc/README.md

 The ADC conversion result was then used to calculate the ambient light intensity in µW/cm2 using the characteristic curve provided in the sensor datasheet.
 The following code snippet shows the firmware used to perform the burst-average conversion on the ambient light sensor output, and the compensation routine used to convert the raw analog value to light intensity.
-The MPLAB Code Configurator was used to quickly and easily setup the ADCC module for this sensor interface.
+MPLAB Code Configurator was used to quickly and easily setup the ADCC module for this sensor interface.
 The setup and configuration of the ADCC using MCC is shown in the figure below.
 The ADCC was configured to perform 32 burst average conversions and then right shift them by 5 (divide by 32).